Wrath of the Black Manta: Version differences

 When Ninja Cop Saizou was released in the U.S. and Europe as Wrath of the Black Manta, it came with several notable differences.

 Graphically, many of the sprites and artwork were altered between versions.
 All of the cut scenes in Ninja Cop Saizou are different from those used in Black Manta.
 The graphics in these scenes are less in the style of anime or manga and more realistic in the U.S. and European versions.
 Tiny, the boss of the first stage, is also different in both versions, with the Ninja Cop version of him being more in the style of anime and manga and is a little more animated than the Black Manta versions.
 The Japanese version also has him shoot a projectile from his fists, where the other versions do not.
 The Rio de Janeiro stage on the Japanese game has a boss creature made of electricity, where in Black Manta the boss is replaced with the Voodoo warrior.
 The backgrounds for these boss fights are different in both versions.
 Finally, the sprites used for jumping upward are different in both versions.
 The Japanese game's sprite is drawn to show speed lines rather than the Manta's feet while jumping upwards.

 There are six stages in Ninja Cop Saizou where Wrath of the Black Manta only has five.
 The second stage in Ninja Cop is completely removed from Black Manta.
 This Japanese exclusive stage also has a floating eyeball boss that isn't in Black Manta.
 In the final stage of the game there are also a couple alterations.
-In Ninja Cop, you must take on all of the bosses from the previous levels, where in Black Manta, you only have to take on one of them.
+In Ninja Cop, the players must take on all of the bosses from the previous levels, where in Black Manta, they only have to take on one of them.
 The final boss is also completely different in both games.
 In Black Manta, the player only has to fight a character named El Toro using four of the ninja arts.
 In Ninja Cop, the player has to take on a space ship which drops a variety of enemies from the game.
 After that, the game's final boss transforms into an alien, which the player must fight normally, unlike having to use ninja arts like in Black Manta.

 In Ninja Cop Saizou, the player is presented with a credits screen after completing the game which was removed in the western version.

 In addition to all of these aforementioned changes, both games have completely different soundtracks.
 Lastly, many of the ninja arts are learned in a different order between each game.